-Three (3) calendar years of completing a re-evaluation or receiving notification by the Transmission Owner or the Reliability Coordinator is more time than provided in the Implementation Plan of previous versions of this NERC Reliability Standard.
-The Implementation Plan of previous versions of this Standard provided three years.
+Three (3) calendar years following a notification by the Transmission Owner or the Reliability Coordinator to another Transmission Owner/Generator Owner is the same amount of time provided in the Implementation Plan of previous versions of this NERC Reliability Standard.
 This time period pertains to those new Elements appearing on the list due to re-evaluation pursuant to Requirement R1, Part 1.3 or Requirement R5, Part 5.4.
 Having the period built into Requirement R13 maintains visibility of the required time to install monitoring equipment to collect necessary data.

-Requirement R13 requires the Transmission Owner and Generator Owner to install monitoring equipment to record required data within three (3) calendar years of completing a re-evaluation or receiving notification that new Elements were identified during re-evaluation pursuant to Requirement R1, Part 1.3 or Requirement R5, Part 5.4 by the Transmission Owner or the Reliability Coordinator.
+Requirement R13 requires the Transmission Owner and Generator Owner to install monitoring equipment to record required data within three (3) calendar years following a notification that new Elements were identified during re-evaluation pursuant to Requirement R1, Part 1.3 or Requirement